mvsoom/thesis/writing/thesis/chapter/parametric/main.typ

 We can integrate out both $a$ and $t$ with our two priors and arrive at arccos kernel.

-Here the null integral constraint becomes analytically "intractable" at first sight, but can be done for SqExp model analytically, and Matern models via Matern expansion trick @Tronarp2018
+Here the closure constraint becomes analytically "intractable" at first sight, but can be done for SqExp model analytically, and Matern models via Matern expansion trick @Tronarp2018

 Arccos is homogenous for global rescaling, which is equivalent to rescaling $Sigma -> alpha Sigma$.